robertbraeutigam/scan/README.md

 Any party may close the connection at any time for any reason.
 The initiator is free to re-open the connection at any time.
 The Responder may close the connection with the Renegotiate frame.

-The handshake message that completes the handshake may optionally already contain the first payload.

 #### Initiator re-establishes a connection